AbhishekShrivastav73/Tinder-Web-Effects/README.md

 # Tinder-Web-Effects

-A stunning and responsive landing page created with HTML and CSS to showcase a modern and clean design for your projects.
+A stunning and responsive landing page created with HTML, CSS  and JS to showcase a modern and clean design for your projects.

 ## Table of Contents